We are responsible for the location and maintenance of pedestrian crossings in Dudley.

 - locations that may be used in particular by the elderly or disabled

-Possible sites are identified from accident records, and a detailed study of the sites to assess the problems and possible solutions then takes place.
-If these studies show that signals or crossings are warranted then a detailed design is provided by us.
+As well as requests from the public, possible sites are identified from accident records, and a detailed study of the sites to assess the problems and possible solutions then takes place.
+If these studies show that signals or crossings are warranted then the location is considered for inclusion in the pedestrian facilities works programme.
 Please note that a pedestrian crossing does not necessarily lower the accident rate on the road.

 If you would like to know more about the provision of pedestrian crossings please use the contact form at the bottom of this page.